ultramango/gear360reveng/README.md

 Getting Inside
 --------------

 Looks like there's not way to get a remote console; trying to connect on any of the non-HTTP ports gets you nowhere.
 For the moment I didn't find any hooks to enable debug mode or something smiliar.
-Just possibly there's a console but on a hardware serial port.
+Possibly there's a console but on a hardware serial port.

 ### Interesting files